high-dimensional/tumour-seg/README.md

 **4. For using a specific model / sequence combinbation, see section ** **5.
 Where MRI sequence availabilty differs across the cohort, see section which incoporates our autosegmentation tool**

-## Usage for specific model / sequence combination
+## Using a specific model / sequence combination
 This closely follows the [instructions for model inference with nnU-Net](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1#run-inference)
 Where a specific set of sequences are available, you can run segmentation with the following: